 Almost all development work from 2011 until 2015 was focused on MuseScore 2.0.
 With very few exceptions, work on a feature was either completed and included in 2.0, or it was deferred with little work having been done at all.
 So 2.0 was released with almost nothing in development for any future release.
 The good news here is, we have now a blank slate to work with.

-As of this writing, there have been two point releases (2.0.1 and 2.0.2) since then with mostly bug fixes and a few new features where they could be added without breaking compatibility in either direction.
-The intention is that we have a 2.1 release relatively soon (by the end of 2015?) that adds more significant new functionality without concern about breaking forward compatibility.
-By "without concern about forward compatibility", we mean that we will make no effort to limit development just to ensure that 2.1 scores will open in 2.0, and in fact we are quite certain they will not.
-The more new features that are added in point releases, the less important it might seem to have 2.1 sooner rather than later, but there are definitely some things we would like to see that would be likely to break compatibility.
+As of this writing, there have been three point releases (2.0.1, 2.0.2 and 2.0.3) since then with mostly bug fixes and a few new features where they could be added without breaking compatibility in either direction.
+The intention is that we now move on to a 3.0 version that adds more significant new functionality without concern about breaking forward compatibility (meaning that we will make no effort to limit development just to ensure that 3.0 scores will open in 2.0, and in fact we are quite certain they will not).
+The more new features that are added in point releases, the less important it might seem to have 3.0 sooner rather than later, but there are definitely some things we would like to see that would be likely to break compatibility.

 Where there exist issues to summarize a feature request, they are linked below.
 If someone wishes to work on a feature that has no formal issue associated with it, that is fine, but creating an issue does provide a place to hash out ideas for how the feature might work from a user perspective.

 - Keyboard control for palette, including key signature selection in create new score wizard

 - MSN - size options for notehead, tuplet number, breath marks